Hyle-org/devhub-hyle/docs/developers/general-doc/anatomy-smart-contracts.md

 Some examples of valid state commitments:

-- The full state, for a sufficiently small program (e.g. the [Collatz example](../examples/collatz-example-in-depth.md), or a smart-contract with a nonce)
+- The full state, for a sufficiently small program (e.g. a smart-contract with a nonce)
 - A merkle root of the state, for larger programs
 - A hash of the full state